TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 111/Psalms 111.10.md

 ---

-The fear of Jehovah is the beginning of wisdom; A good understanding have all they that do [his commandments] : His praise endureth for ever.
+The fear of Yahweh is the beginning of wisdom.
+All those who do his work have a good understanding.
+His praise endures forever!